Know the cold sore stages to stop a cold sore before it appears.

 Stage 1: The Tingle.

 The tingle, otherwise known as the Prodrome stage, is when symptoms first make themselves known.
+Once you are aware of symptoms, it is even more important than normal to avoid sharing liquids or coming into close contact with others.
 The area will begin to get warm and painful, with an itching or tingling sensation being associated.
 This might last a few hours or a full day, and the skin may feel as though it’s tightening.
 The area will become red and swollen because of the inflammation caused by the upcoming infection.
-This is the stage where, if you use InterceptCS™ cold sore prevention, you will eliminate the virus and completely prevent the cold sore from appearing.
+This is the stage where, if you use InterceptCS™ cold sore prevention, you will eliminate the virus and completely prevent the cold sore from appearing and shorten the time you will have to deal it.

 Stage 2: Blisters